DamianK/gis/README.md

 # gis
-## Gis repo with my scripts
+## GIS repository with my scripts
 In this repo I will upload my gis (Geospatial Information Services) scripts for several utilities in which I'm working.